Advertisement

 Serving Ideas

-• A spicy appetizer with toothpicks
+• As a spicy appetizer with toothpicks, perfect for parties.

 Home-Cook Tips